-At a meeting of the Historical Society of Berks county, held September 11th, 1300, it was formally voted that Mr. Green, the president of the society, be requested to prepare a sketch of the Fright family of Berks county.
-I appreciated the honor of the invitation, and as I had gathered a large amount of statistical information connected with the carly as well as the subsequent history of the family, it seemed to me to other an excellent opportunity to put my material into permanent shape.
-Besides the sense of responsibility which a formal acceptance imposed, would necessarily insure the fulfilment of the obligation-a stimulus, the want υL which has caused many attempts of a like character to fail of completion.
+INTRODUCTORY.
+At a meeting of the Historical Society of Berks county, held September 11th, 1900, it was formally voted that Mr. Green, the president of the society, be requested to prepare a sketch of the Fright family of Berks county.
+I ap-preciated the honor of the invitation, and as I had gathered a large amount of statistical information connected with the early as well as the subsequent history of the family, it seemed to me to after an excellent opportunity to put my material into permanent shape.
+Be-sides the sense of responsibility which a formal acceptance imposed, would necessarily insure the fulfilment of the obligation-a stimulus, the want of which has caused many attempts of a like character to fail of completion.

-historical.
-At the same time the fact will be recognized that no family history can be reasonably complete which loes not contain a list of the names of the individuals of the family in the successive generations and under their appropriate ancestral heads, and so that it may not be difficult to trace the genealogy of its members to the original stock from which they severally descended.
+In the treatment of the subject, I have endeavored to relieve it from that lack of general interest which sketches of family pedigree necessarily involve, by making it largely biographical and historical.
+At the same time the fact will be recognized that no family history can be reasonably complete which does not contain a list of the names of the individuals of the family in the suc-cessive generations and under their ap-propriate ancestral heads, and so that it may not be difficult to trace the gen-ealogy of its members to the original stock from which they severally descended.

-In order to easy identification, I have prefixed to the names in the order of the several generations, their appropriate numbers in parantheses.
+In order to easy identification.
+I have prefixed to the names in the order of the prefixed to the names in the order of the several generations, their appropriate numbers in parantheses.
 For instance, the first generation is marked (1).
 The second generation, consisting of ten persons, is designated (2), (3), (4), &c.
 The third and fourth generations are numbered in the same way.
 MICHAEL BRECHT (OR BRIGHT) THE ELDER.

 The first emigrant to America was Michael Brecht.
 He came from Schriessheim, a market town in the Palatinate.
-Born in 1706, he left his native town for America when he was 20 years of age and came to Germantown, Pa., in October, 1726.
-It is not often that a family is so fortunate as to trace its remote ancestors beyond the first emigration.
-But in the case of the Bright family, by the recent effort of George D. Bright, of Philadelphia, a greatgreat-grandson of the emigrant's eldest son Jacob, the dusty and mutilate records of the Lutheran church of Schriesshein have been carefully scatched at some expense.
-From them it appears that a certain Christoph Brecht died there in höö, at the age of 74, and his wite Anna in 1683 at the age of 85, and had removed thather from Neudorit, where he was born in 1531.
+Born in 1706, he left his native town for America when he was 20 years town for America when he was 20 years of age and came to Germantown, Pa., in October, 1726.
+It is not often that a family is so fortunate as to trace its remote ancestors beyond the first emi-gration.
+But in the case of the Bright family, by the recent effort of George D. Bright, of Philadelphia, a great-great-grandson of the emigrant's eldest son Jacob, the dusty and mutilated of the Lutheran church of records Schriessheim have been carefully searched at some expense.
+From them it appears that a certain Christoph Brecht died there in 1665, at the age of 74, and his wite Anna in 1683 at the age of 85, and had removed thither from Neudorff, where he was born in 1591.